MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-card-gallery.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-A Card gallery is a data control used to display data in Power Pages sites in card gallery format.
-Card gallery is bound to a table and view.
+A card gallery is a data control, bound to a table and view, used to display data in Power Pages sites in card gallery format.

 > [!IMPORTANT]
 >